Cardinality-constrained Distributionally Robust Portfolio Optimization: Introduction

-We focus on the distributionally robust portfolio optimization model that is based on the moment-based uncertainty set developed by Delage and Ye~\cite{Delage2010} with a cardinality constraint for limiting the number of invested assets.
-When the number of invested assets is large, it is difficult for investors to keep track of each asset, and substantial transaction costs are also required~\cite{Mansini2014,Perold1984}.
+We focus on the distributionally robust portfolio optimization model that is based on the moment-based ambiguity set developed by \citet{Delage2010} with a cardinality constraint for limiting the number of invested assets.
+When the number of invested assets is large, it is difficult for investors to keep track of each asset, and substantial transaction costs are also required~\citep{Mansini2014,Perold1984}.
 Thus, there is a need to control the number of invested assets with the cardinality constraint.
-Due to the moment-based uncertainty set and cardinality constraint, our portfolio optimization model is formulated as a mixed-integer semidefinite optimization (MISDO) problem, which is a computationally challenging optimization problem.
+Due to the moment-based ambiguity set and cardinality constraint, our portfolio optimization model is formulated as a mixed-integer semidefinite optimization (MISDO) problem, which is a computationally challenging optimization problem.

 Conventional methods for solving MISDO problems are mainly classified into two categories: branch-and-bound and cutting-plane algorithms.
-Regarding branch-and-bound algorithms, Gally \textit{et al.}~\cite{Gally2017} developed a general-purpose MISDO solver called SCIP-SDP, which combines the branch-and-bound framework of SCIP~\cite{Achterberg2009} with SDO solvers that use interior-point methods.
-Branch-and-bound algorithms have been used for specific applications of MISDO models~\cite{ArFu12,CeAg13,YoKa10}.
-Regarding cutting-plane algorithms, Coey \textit{et al.}~\cite{Coey2020} developed a general-purpose solver called Pajarito for mixed-integer conic optimization problems.
-Cutting-plane algorithms for solving MISDO problems have been applied to eliminating multicollinearity from linear regression models~\cite{Tamura2017} and allocating surgery blocks to operating rooms~\cite{ZhSh18}.
-Kobayashi and Takano~\cite{Kobayashi2019} devised a branch-and-cut algorithm for solving MISDO problems.
+Regarding branch-and-bound algorithms, \citet{Gally2017} developed a general-purpose MISDO solver called SCIP-SDP, which combines the branch-and-bound framework of SCIP~\citep{Achterberg2009} with SDO solvers that use interior-point methods.
+Branch-and-bound algorithms have been used for specific applications of MISDO models~\citep{ArFu12,CeAg13,YoKa10}.
+Regarding cutting-plane algorithms, \citet{Coey2020} developed a general-purpose solver called Pajarito for mixed-integer conic optimization problems.
+Cutting-plane algorithms for solving MISDO problems have been applied to eliminating multicollinearity from linear regression models~\citep{Tamura2017} and allocating surgery blocks to operating rooms~\citep{ZhSh18}. \citet{Kobayashi2019} devised a branch-and-cut algorithm for solving MISDO problems.
 As shown above, several algorithms have been proposed to solve MISDO problems; however, a specialized algorithm is required to solve large-scale portfolio optimization problems.